CompVis/stable-diffusion/README.md

   - `dream.py` script renamed `invoke.py`.
 A `dream.py` script wrapper remains
     for backward compatibility.
   - Completely new WebGUI - launch with `python3 scripts/invoke.py --web`
-  - Support for inpainting and outpainting
+  - Support for <a href="https://github.com/invoke-ai/InvokeAI/blob/main/docs/features/INPAINTING.md">inpainting</a> and <a href="https://github.com/invoke-ai/InvokeAI/blob/main/docs/features/OUTPAINTING.md">outpainting</a>
   - img2img runs on all k* samplers
+  - Support for <a href="https://github.com/invoke-ai/InvokeAI/blob/main/docs/features/PROMPTS.md#negative-and-unconditioned-prompts>negative prompts</a>
   - Support for CodeFormer face reconstruction
   - Support for Textual Inversion on Macintoshes
-  - Support in both WebGUI and CLI for post-processing of previously-generated images using facial reconstruction, ESRGAN upscaling, outcropping (similar to DALL-E infinite canvas), and "embiggen" upscaling.
+  - Support in both WebGUI and CLI for <a href="https://github.com/invoke-ai/InvokeAI/blob/main/docs/features/POSTPROCESS.md">post-processing of previously-generated images</a>
+    using facial reconstruction, ESRGAN upscaling, outcropping (similar to DALL-E infinite canvas), and "embiggen" upscaling.
 See the `!fix` command.
-  - New `--hires` option on `invoke>` line allows larger images to be created without duplicating elements, at the cost of some performance.
+  - New `--hires` option on `invoke>` line allows <a href="https://github.com/invoke-ai/InvokeAI/blob/main/docs/features/CLI.m#this-is-an-example-of-txt2img">larger images to be created without duplicating elements</a>, at the cost of some performance.
-  - New `--perlin` and `--threshold` options allow you to add and control variation during image generation (see [docs/features/OTHER.md])
+  - New `--perlin` and `--threshold` options allow you to add and control variation during image generation (see <a href=""https://github.com/invoke-ai/InvokeAI/blob/main/docs/features/OTHER.md#thresholding-and-perlin-noise-initialization-options">Thresholding and Perlin Noise Initialization</a>
   - Extensive metadata now written into PNG files, allowing reliable regeneration of images and tweaking of previous settings.
   - Command-line completion in `invoke.py` now works on Windows, Linux and Mac platforms.